How much time you have to deliver a pitch to investors will have a big impact on how and what you’ll want to do and say.

 Remember that practice doesn’t mean memorized; this can make you sound robotic or mean that an interruption could throw you off.
 You just want to get so familiar with all of the pertinent material that you could answer relevant questions in your sleep, so that there’s little risk of drawing a blank when the pressure is on.

-In the words of Palo Alto Software’s VP of Business Development Caroline Cummings: “If there’s one thing I can’t stress enough, it’s the importance of rehearsing your pitch.”
+Caroline Cummings says: “If there’s one thing I can’t stress enough, it’s the importance of rehearsing your pitch.”

 Make them say, “Tell me more.”